Arnavdsp/Document-Summarizer-ML-/README.md

 # Document Summarizer

 The doc summarizer can take input of pdf, text, img and convert it into a summary.
-It has also feature of Question Answering and translation of text.
+It has also a feature of Question Answering and translation of text.

 ## Installation
 To get started with the project, clone the repository and install the required dependencies: